influxdata/docs-v2/content/v2.0/visualize-data/explore-metrics.md

 ## Control your dashboard cell

-To open the cell editor overlay, click the gear icon in a cell and select **Configure**.
+To open the cell editor overlay, click the gear icon in the upper right of a cell and select **Configure**.
+ The cell editor overlay opens.

 ### View raw data

-Toggle the **View Raw data** {{< icon "toggle" >}} option to see your data in table format instead of a graph.
+Toggle the **View Raw Data** {{< icon "toggle" >}} option to see your data in table format instead of a graph.
 Use this option when data can't be visualized using a visualization type.

  {{< img-hd src="/img/view-raw-data.png" alt="View raw data" />}}